castorfou/lmelp/docs/readme_vscode_hints.md

 > You can open the Native REPL via the Command Palette (Ctrl+Shift+P) by searching for Python: **Start Native REPL**.
 Furthermore, you can send code to the Native REPL via **Smart Send** (Shift+Enter) and Run Selection/Line in Python REPL by setting `"python.REPL.sendToNativeREPL": true` in your settings.json file. 🚀

-ca fait tourner un unkonown.ipnb juste a cote. 🔍
+ca fait tourner un unknown.ipnb juste a cote. 🔍

 ## editer des fichiers markdown 📝